786-452-7352

 Increase in Depression

 In recent years, the rate of depression, suicidal thoughts, and suicide attempts has increased dramatically.
-Research shows that in the late 2010s more adolescents experienced serious psychological distress, including major depression and suicidal thoughts, than in the mid-2000s. in fact, the rates of major depressive episodes increased 52% from 2005 to 2017, from 8.7% to 13.2% of young people aged 12 to 17.
+Research shows that in the late 2010s, more adolescents experienced serious psychological distress, including major depression and suicidal thoughts, than in the mid-2000s. the rates of major depressive episodes increased by 52% from 2005 to 2017, from 8.7% to 13.2% of young people aged 12 to 17.

 Gender Differences